 B. Gift Store

-Before leaving, be sure to visit the gift store, where you can take home unique bird-themed memorabilia to have something to remember your day at Mandai Bird Paradise by.
+Before leaving, be sure to visit the gift store, where you can take home unique bird-themed memorabilia to have something to remember your day at Bird Paradise in the Mandai Wildlife Reserve.

 4. Evening Wind-Down: Dinner at Mandai Wildlife West